-- Why cyber security is a key issue at work
+- Why cyber security is such a key issue within the workplace environment

 A top-of-mind awareness